pablos123/elcairo/README.md

 - [X] Understand a little more of what I'm retrieving with that .ics file
 - [X] Date sorting (The closest to `now` is returned last)
 - [X] Crawl the info url to get more information in the API, e.g the duration of the film
-- [ ] Review the view.
-I'm not quite satisfied with this one.